 - Welcomed Love's Travel Stops, a national fundraising partner since 1999, to the Topeka market.
-In their first year the Topeka store raised more than \$7,000. - In response to a nation-wide coin shortage, national partners embraced "round-up campaigns" replacing long-standing national and local fundraising events. - Despite campus shutdown in March, the K-State Dance Marathon team held a very successful virtual event raising \$12,215. - Received Panda Cares Foundation donation of 19,920 personal protective masks valued at \$18,787.
-In addition, the Topeka restaurant treated hospital staff to its famous Orange Chicken. - Artwork by Lily, a Stormont Vail Miracle Kid, was selected to be featured in the 2021 Ace calendar.
+In their first year the Topeka store raised more than \$7,000. - In response to a nation-wide coin shortage, national partners embraced "round-up campaigns" replacing long-standing national and local fundraising events. - Despite campus shutdown in March, the K-State Dance Marathon team held a very successful virtual event raising \$12,215. - Received Panda Cares Foundation donation of 19,920 personal protective masks valued at \$18,787. - Artwork by Lily, a Stormont Vail Miracle Kid, was selected to be featured in the 2021 Ace Hardware calendar.